awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-specific.md

 |  composer\_options  |  Sets custom options to use when installing dependencies using Composer through composer\.phar install\.
 For more information including available options, go to [http://getcomposer\.org/doc/03\-cli\.md\#install](http://getcomposer.org/doc/03-cli.md#install)\.  |  n/a  |  n/a  |

 **Note**
-For more information about the PHP platform, see [Using the AWS Elastic Beanstalk PHP Platform](create_deploy_PHP.container.md)\.
+For more information about the PHP platform, see [Using the Elastic Beanstalk PHP Platform](create_deploy_PHP.container.md)\.

 ## Python Platform Options<a name="command-options-python"></a>